Help with mental health and addiction

 You do not have to deal with a mental illness or addiction on your own — there are resources, helplines, support groups, websites and counsellors available.

-Information and resources to help you cope with mental illness and addiction.
+Information and resources to help with mental illness and addiction.

 What to do in an emergency, find a list of helplines and access other resources to help you find services.